Could My Child's Cerebral Palsy Have Been Prevented In DC, Maryland Or Virginia?

 In this case that we won, we sued a doctor for failing to follow up on a routine test, which resulted in prematurity and Cerebral Palsy with mental retardation that could have been prevented if he had simply gotten the test results and treated the infection with antibiotics - without the test result, they never ordered antibiotics, and the infection spread, causing the mom to deliver prematurely.

 There was no system for making sure important medical test results were followed up on.

-For more information about Cerebral Palsy visit our CP library AND Give us a call at 202-393-3320.
+For more information about Cerebral Palsy visit our Cerebral Palsy library and if you're ready to talk about how to start the process of investigating a medical malpractice case for your child, Give us a call at 202-393-3320.
 You'll speak with a real person who wants to hear your story today.